licia-maps/AirBnB-EDA/README.md

-# About this repository: animal-centre-data
+# About this repository: AirBnB-EDA
-The dataset contains AirBnB listing activities and metrics for the five boroughs of New York (Brooklyn, Manhattan, Queens, Bronx and Staten Island), from 2011 to 2019.
+The repository contains AirBnB listing activities and metrics for the five boroughs of New York (Brooklyn, Manhattan, Queens, Bronx and Staten Island), from 2011 to 2019.

 ## Folder Structure
 The project is organised with the following folder structure:
-- **sql_script**: contains the source code along with comments to explain the code
+- **python_script**: contains the source code along with comments to explain the code
 - **dataset**: contains the original AirBnB dataset

 ## Description of the data
 The dataset contains information about the various accommodations available throughout the five boroughs of New York.
 It contains data such as:
-- The identification number given to the animal
+- The identification number given to the accommodation
+- The review given on the accommodation
-- The name of the animal
+- The name of the host
-- The date the animal was taken in
+- The New York borough in which it is located in
-- The location where the animal was found
-- The reason why the animal was taken in
+- The neigbourhood of the accommodation
-- The health condition of the animal
+- The latitude and longitude coordinates of the accommodation
-- The type of animal it is
+- The type of accommodation it is
-- The sex of the animal
+- The price of the accommodation
+- The minimum nights spent at the accommodation
+- The number of reviews
-- The age of the animal when it was taken in
+- The date of the last review
-- The breed of the animal
+- The number of reviews per month
+- The total host listings per accommodation
-- The colour of the animal
+- The availability of the accommodation

 ## Summary of insights